paypal/sdk-spec/spec/client/ios/GETTING_STARTED.md

 ## Modularity

-The PayPal iOS SDK is comprised of various submodules.
+The PayPal iOS SDK is comprised of various submodules:
 * `Card`
 * `PayPal`
 * ...